 Watering – Water is the key to life, and it is no different when it comes to your lawn.
 On the whole, lawns require a few inches of water on a weekly basis; of course, this depends on the type of soil and grass you personally have.
 Sandy soils require twice as much whereas clay soils might need less.
 When setting the sprinkler you ought to bear this in mind.
 You also need to consider watering your lawn early in the morning, so that evaporation doesn’t undo your hard work; evening watering can encourage mold and fungi.
 If watered effectively, lawns will have healthy, deep roots, which in turn will lead to thicker, more luscious grass.
 Ineffective watering will lead to shallow roots, and the grass will not have that same look.

 Mowing – Only the top third of the blades of grass should be cut off, and clippings should be left where they fall.
 This is because the top third of the blade is leafy and thin; it decomposes rapidly after being cut and can pay back more nitrogen into the surrounding soil.
-It slows down the evaporation process and prevents weeds from flourishing.
+It slows down the evaporation process and prevents weeds (using a weed torch) from flourishing.
 The bottom two-thirds of a blade, however, take longer to decompose, and can create sun-blocking, air-blocking, water-blocking, nutrient-blocking ‘thatch’.
 As a rule of thumb, it’s best to cut your grass when it’s about 3 inches tall, and only cut off the top inch.
 Grass in a cool climate is best kept at no more than 4 inches, while in a warm climate 2 inches should suffice.
 Whether you use a cord lawn mower or cordless lawn mower, you’ll also not want to cut it too short in strong sunlight, because this can expose and shock the base of the stems, causing them to dry out and die.

 How Can I Make My Grass Greener?